Boy Scouts Bankruptcy

 Are Other Entities Involved, Like the Local Councils and Sponsoring Organizations?

 If you have a claim against the Boy Scouts, you may also have a claim against other entities, such as the local council and the organization who sponsored your Troop.
+The bankruptcy has no impact on those claims and you must take steps to protect your legal rights as to those entities, including filing a lawsuit before the statute of limitations expires.
 This is another reason why it is important that abuse survivors act now and take steps to learn their options.